l2beat/l2beat/packages/backend/discovery/paradex/ethereum/diffHistory.md

 ## Description

-`0xa1F2ecaC6E3E593ED58B9ac5fa4B97962892E77c` is given the roles GOVERNANCE_ADMIN (can give governance roles) and SECURITY_ADMIN (can activate withdrawal limit) on the paradex USDC bridge.
+The proxyGovernance is given the roles GOVERNANCE_ADMIN (can give governance roles) and SECURITY_ADMIN (can activate withdrawal limit) on the paradex USDC bridge.
+This is in line with the config before the implementation upgrade and already reflected on the project page.

 ## Watched changes